GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts